songtianbo/songtianbo.github.io/_pages/cv.md

 Service and leadership
 ======
-* co-founder of Beijing Futuretech co.ltd
+* Co-founder of Beijing Futuretech co.ltd